 To prevent your dog’s motion sickness, feed no less than 2 hours before your trip and avoid giving food, apart from the odd high value treat, whilst travelling if possible

 Guards can help – Some people find their dog prefers being in the boot of the car either in a crate or with a grill and their dog bed so they can see you and still move about.
-Here are our top pick dog guards for UK cars.
+We have a collection of the best dog guards for cars over on this page for you to view.

-By keeping dogs safe in cars, this allows them to relax more and will not hinder your driving if they are moving about, compared to if they were just in the back.
+Learning how to travel with a dog in a car is important, as this allows them to relax more and will not hinder your driving if they are moving about, compared to if they were just in the back.
 A crate is the best option for car trips with bigger dog breeds or multiple dogs with car phobia.

 Try aromatherapy – A scientific study by the American Veterinary Medical Association proved this can be helpful in calming dogs Lavender and Chamomile were tested with a positive reaction.